splunk/public-o11y-docs/rum/rum-dashboards/rum-built-in-dashboards.rst

 ************************************************************

 .. meta::
-  :description: Dashboards available in Splunk RUM offer charts, metrics, and aggregation data about your applications.
+  :description: Learn about the dashboards available in Splunk RUM.
+Dashboards offer charts, metrics, and aggregation data about your applications.

 Built-in dashboards offer charts, metrics, and aggregations about your applications.